Quantum field-theoretic machine learning: Machine Learning with the scalar field theory

 where $\eta$ is the learning rate and $\mathcal{L}=\partial \mathcal{F}/\partial \theta^{(t)}$.
 After the minimization process we anticipate that $\mathcal{F} \approx F_{A}$ and as a result $p(\phi; \theta) \approx q(\phi)$.

 To illustrate the approach we consider as a target system a $\phi^{4}$ lattice action $\mathcal{A}$ with longer-range interactions and complex-valued coupling constants, defined as:

-The notation $nn$ and $nnn$ denotes nearest neighbor and next-nearest neighbor interactions and the lattice action is complex due to the $ g_{5}\mathcal{A}^{(5)}$ term.
+The notations $nn$ and $nnn$ denote nearest-neighbor and next-nearest neighbor interactions and the lattice action is complex due to the $ g_{5}\mathcal{A}^{(5)}$ term.
 The combination of the $g_{2}$ and $g_{5}$ parameters introduces a complex coupling constant in the mass term.
 The coupling constants have values $g1=g4=-1$, $g_{2}=1.52425$, $g_{3}=0.175$ and $g_{5}=0.15$.
 The values for $g_{1}$, $g_{2}$ and $g_{3}$ have been chosen near the critical point of the second-order phase transition for the system with a local homogeneous action for which $g_{4}=g_{5}=0$.
-We will present three applications for lattices of size $L=4$ at each dimension: firstly, a proof-of-principle demonstration will be conducted to verify that the inhomogeneous action $S$ (see Eq.~\ref{eq:finalaction}) can learn the local lattice action $\mathcal{A}_{\lbrace 3 \rbrace}=\sum_{k=1}^{3} g_{k}\mathcal{A}^{(k)}$.
-Secondly, we will discuss that by considering the local lattice action $\mathcal{A}_{\lbrace 3 \rbrace}$ it is impossible to reweight to the full action $\mathcal{A}$ due to insufficient overlap of statistical ensembles, but there exists an inhomogeneous representation of $\mathcal{A}_{\lbrace 3 \rbrace}$ equal to $S$ for which this is possible.
+We will present three applications for lattices of size $L=4$ at each dimension: first, a proof-of-principle demonstration will be conducted to verify that the inhomogeneous action $S$ (see Eq.~\ref{eq:finalaction}) can learn the local lattice action $\mathcal{A}_{\lbrace 3 \rbrace}=\sum_{k=1}^{3} g_{k}\mathcal{A}^{(k)}$.
+Second, we will discuss that by considering the local lattice action $\mathcal{A}_{\lbrace 3 \rbrace}$ it is impossible to reweight to the full action $\mathcal{A}$ due to insufficient overlap of statistical ensembles, but there exists an inhomogeneous representation of $\mathcal{A}_{\lbrace 3 \rbrace}$ equal to $S$ for which this is possible.
 Finally we will demonstrate that $S$ can approximate $\mathcal{A}$ sufficiently to simultaneously extrapolate observables in the parameter space of the complex action $\mathcal{A}$ along the trajectory of a considered coupling constant and we will discuss how to successfully define the allowed reweighting range.

 We now initialize the $\phi^{4}$ Markov random field with inhomogeneous coupling constants $\theta$ which are randomly drawn from a Gaussian distribution and consider as a target system in Eq.~\ref{eq:fen} the local lattice action $\mathcal{A}_{\lbrace 3 \rbrace}$.
 We anticipate that the optimal solution is the one where the inhomogeneous coupling constants $\theta$ of the $\phi^{4}$ Markov random field will converge to the homogeneous constants $g_{1}$, $g_{2}$ and $g_{3}$ of the target $\phi^{4}$ scalar field theory.
 Details about the simulations can be found in Appendix~\ref{app:sim}.
 The time evolution for the parameters $\theta$ is depicted in Fig~\ref{fig:heat} and details of the training process can be found in Appendix~\ref{app:sim}.
 After training is conducted the parameters $\theta$ have converged to the homogeneous constants of the target system with precision of order of magnitude of $10^{-8}$ for all cases.
 It then becomes clear that given sufficient training time the two systems become identical.